GarrettS/dailyworker/README.md

 # DailyWorker Automation

-Automates the early-morning submission of a prefilled Google Form used by the Day Worker Center.
+Automates the early-morning submission of a prefilled Google Form used by the [Mountain View Day Worker Center](https://www.dayworkercentermv.org/).

 The Center changes their form frequently and without notice — fields appear, disappear, or suddenly become *required*.
 This script submits at **7:00 AM**, detects any failure, notifies you instantly, and keeps Chrome open so you can fix issues before the 8:30 AM cutoff.